nixprime/cpsm/README.md

   - Query "", current file "kernel/signal.c":

-    - cpsm: "arch/alpha/kernel/signal.c"; 4.936ms (15.769ms with 1 thread)
+    - cpsm: "include/asm-generic/signal.c"; 5.048ms (16.013ms with 1 thread)

-    - "signal" is significantly more common (e.g. just about every arch has its own signal.c), so this result is sane, but not likely to be useful.

     - All others: same as above

-  - The next two cases simulate a user trying to get to files that are closely related to the currently open file.

-  - Query ".h", current file "kernel/signal.c":

-    - cpsm: "include/asm-generic/signal.h"; 6.218ms (22.107ms with 1 thread)

-    - ctrlp-cmatcher: "fs/ext2/ext2.h"; 22.850ms

-    - ctrlp-py-matcher: "mm/slab.h"; 33.533ms

-    - ctrlp: "security/selinux/ss/sidtab.h"

-    - fzf: "Documentation/scsi/LICENSE.FlashPoint"

-    - Without using the current filename, there is nothing the other matchers can do to disambiguate the query. (cpsm doesn't get what I would consider the best match either - "include/linux/signal.h" - but it's impossible to choose between these two results without knowledge of the Linux kernel's source layout. cpsm does pick that file as the second-best match.) fzf's top result seems to be particularly out of whack, since at least the other matchers return a .h file, but this is perhaps understandable given that fzf is the most generic matcher out of the group.
+    - "signal" is a significantly more common prefix; cpsm doesn't get what I would consider the best match ("include/linux/signal.h") but it's impossible to choose between these two results without knowledge of the Linux kernel's source layout. (cpsm does pick that file as the second-best match.)

-    - cpsm is much faster than either of the other two benchmarkable matchers with multithreading enabled, and competitive with ctrlp-cmatcher when locked to a single thread.

   - Query "x86/", current file "kernel/signal.c":